 - While the sauce is simmering, bring a large pot of salted water to a boil.

 - Add spaghetti (or other pasta of your choice) and cook 2 minutes less than the package instructions.

 - Scoop out ~2 cups of water and drain the spaghetti.
 Return the drained spaghetti to the pot.

 - Add 1 cup of pasta water and 1 cup of the tomato sauce.
 Cook over medium heat, stirring frequently for 2-3 minutes, or until the sauce is thick and clinging to the noodles.
-Add more pasta water if needed.
+Add more water if needed.

 - Serve the spaghetti with fresh sliced basil, shredded parmesan cheese, and more pomodoro sauce.